trailmusic/Field/docs/audits/PluginEditor_Audit.md

 **Last Updated**: January 2025
 **Status**: ✅ **COMPLETE** - All targets achieved and exceeded!
-**Result**: Clean, maintainable, and well-architected PluginEditor system
+**Result**: Clean, maintainable, and well-architected PluginEditor system with dedicated meter and slider management